Clarines: History

 When the town was officially founded on 7 April 1594 by Francisco de Vides, a Spanish adventurer who came from the Province of Huelva, there was already a Palenques Indian village there.
 The town was named after Our Lady of Los Clarines, the patron saint of Beas in Huelva, Andalusia.
 In 1650 when the Franciscan friars arrived, Clarines was still essentially an Indian village.
 It was not until the oil boom of the 1960s that Clarines began to change.
 In 1852, the population of Clarines was 4,289, including 72 people identified as white and 3,321 people identified as indigenous.

 Alfredo Armas Alfonzo, Venezuelan historian and critic, was born in Clarines in 1921.

 Jaime Lusinchi, former president of Venezuela, was born in Clarines in 1924.

 Attractions

 The Museo de Clarines (museum) has items of historical interest including a collection of armaments.

 Economy

-The local population practices subsistence farming growing plantains, yuca, beans, china, cotton, cassava, and corn.
+The local population practices subsistence farming growing plantains, beans, china, cotton, cassava, and corn.
 Until the exploitation of oil, the only exports were cattle and mules.
 Nowadays, many small companies that service the oil fields operate out of Clarines.